florantara/gatsby-theme-mercadolibre-store/README.md

 🔥
 ![Lighthouse](https://s3-us-west-2.amazonaws.com/s.cdpn.io/575957/gatsby-theme-performance.png "Lighthouse scores")

-## Accesibility
+## Accessibility

 Navigating with Tabs:

 ![](https://thepracticaldev.s3.amazonaws.com/i/zo6u02o8i821qjeom7zl.gif)

-## Motivation

-A few months ago I started chatting with some friends from Argentina (where I'm from) about how they are handling their e-commerces.
-Being a web developer means you get to help your friends with their digital challenges, and I love that.

-I realized how resourceful entrepeneurs are nowadays: they use social media a lot and publish the products they are selling wherever they can.

-MercadoLibre is a large platform that is conquering the online sales of Latin America, where the average user still doesn't fully trust buying things online from sites they don't know.
-They provide a wide range of tools for them to sell their stuff, and they excell at that.

-Going back to my friends, they all share one thing: they managed to create a website showcasing their products by using either TiendaNube (similar to Shopify), a WordPress site, or some other creative way, but we all know the pitfalls those have... starting with costs and performance, followed by: they have to do the process of managing stock twice.

-So I wanted to create a Gatsby site for them ("them" are "several different entrepeneurs with their own stores") that can use the data they already uploaded into ML, and I stared with a [source plugin](https://github.com/florantara/gatsby-source-mercadolibre).

-When I finished it, I was about to start coding each website, but Gatsby Themes launched, YAY!!!
-So instead of creating multiple sites, I created a theme.

 ### A note on language

-The codebase is in english and the content is in spanish, since the soul of the Theme is MercadoLibre and the target users/public are spanish speakers.
-So accesibility labels, static and customizable words default to spanish.
+The codebase is in english and the content is in spanish, since the soul of the Theme is MercadoLibre and the target users/public are spanish speakers accessibility labels, static and customizable words default to spanish.